-Shayla joined the Counseling Services staff in January 2019 as a Counselor/Advocate through the Survivors of Crime Assistance Program.
+Shayla joined the Counseling Services staff in January 2019 as a Counselor through the Survivors of Crime Assistance Program (SOCAP).
 She is a licensed professional clinical counselor with a designation for supervision (LPCC-S) and holds a Master’s in Counselor Education from The Ohio State University.
 She completed an internship and fellowship year at Ohio State University’s Counseling and Consultation Service.
 In addition to this experience she has worked in private practice that focused on college students, school settings, and outpatient clinic focused on trauma sensitive care.
-She currently is a contingent Hospital Advocate through Sexual Assault Response Network of Central OHIO (SARNCO).
+She currently is a volunteer Hospital Advocate through Sexual Assault Response Network of Central OHIO (SARNCO).
 She has a large amount of experience working with survivors of trauma.
-She is trained in Prolonged Exposure (PE) therapy and is currently in training for Eye Movement Desensitization and Reprocessing (EMDR) and in training for Cognitive Processing Therapy (CPT) which are evidenced based therapies focused on healing trauma.
+She is trained in Prolonged Exposure (PE) therapy and Eye Movement Desensitization and Reprocessing (EMDR) and in training for Cognitive Processing Therapy (CPT) which are evidenced based therapies focused on healing trauma.
 She aims to creates a welcome non-judgmental space where individuals who have experienced trauma can heal at their own pace.
 She provides resources and education for students, including referrals when needed.
 All of the services provided are confidential and Shayla focuses on providing information so students can make their own informed decisions.
 Whether it be gaining information on legal resources or counseling for healing, she is there to support you.
 She focuses on each survivor’s unique needs and tools that will aid them in their healing process.
 In addition to trauma work, she has a passion for working with LGBTQ+ individuals, specifically individuals who identify as transgender.
 She is a 200 hour Registered Yoga Teacher (RYT) and teaches yoga for mental health.
-In her free time, she has a passion for yoga, riding her bicycle, going to art events, reading, and eating delicious food.
+In her free time, she enjoys riding her bicycle, going to art events, reading, and eating delicious food.